1. Grow Herbs in a Strawberry Pot

 4. Make a DIY Wine Box Herb Garden

 When I was growing up, dill, parsley, and mint were some of my favorite herbs.
 The aroma of freshly cut mint and dill filling the kitchen were the prologue to sun tea and pickles.
 I've since added a host of other herbs to my list of favorites.
 Thai basil, caraway thyme, pineapple sage, rose geranium, and lemon verbena are just a few.
 They're seasonings and garnishes that double as fragrances and pollinator magnates.
 Herbs remind me that some of the most wonderful kitchen garden crops are the simplest.
 Most prefer lean soils and moderate to little water.
 Give them plenty of sun and a planter with good drainage and you're halfway there.
 In fact, I like to think that almost any container can be converted into a planter.

 This wine box herb garden is small enough to move around and just big enough for a handful of different herbs.
-I often place it as a centerpiece on my outdoor table and keep it loaded with plants for cooking and cocktails.
-Finally, let your herbs go to flower (all except Italian basil) for their unexpectedly beautiful blooms.
-Your tiny garden will soon be a hub in the daily pollinator circuit.
+I often place it as a centerpiece on my outdoor table and keep it loaded with plants for cooking and cocktails, making it a perfect living centerpiece for work and play.